 Equine-assisted psychotherapy (EAP) is an internationally recognized form of treatment for a variety of physical and mental health challenges.

-Participants recovering from substance abuse, cognitive issues, trauma, and other disorders can benefit from EAP.
+Participants recovering from substance use, cognitive issues, trauma, and other disorders can benefit from EAP.
 Horses’ natural empathy, in conjunction with a licensed professional, helps those in treatment identify and process emotional issues in an outdoor environment while performing tasks like grooming, saddling, and riding.

 2. Hippotherapy